Prem2k17/angulargenerator/README.md

 Here samplemodule is the custom module name

 Note:
-File which are created using this, based on john papa angular styleguide principles.
+Files and Folders which are created using this module is based on john papa angular-styleguide principles.